Skip to main content

 5. Tipping

-6. Stock / Index Returns
+6. Stock / index returns

-1. Percent vs Percentage Points
+1. Percent vs percentage points

-If interest rates rise from 5% to 7%, that's a 2 percentage-point increase but a 40% percent change ((7-5)/5 × 100).
+A rate rising from 40% to 44% is a 4 percentage-point increase but a 10% relative increase ((44-40)/40 × 100).
 Mixing them is the #1 reporting error in financial news.

 20% off + extra 10% off = 28% off, NOT 30%.
 Multiply the survival factors (0.80 × 0.90 = 0.72) and subtract from 1.